Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Sometimes you must be patient and wait for the reset process to finish, or you may try a hardware scan or system repair.

-Windows 10 has been around for quite some time and if the statistics are to be believed, Windows 10 has been installed on more than 200 million devices since the launch.
+Windows 10 has been around for quite some time, and if the statistics are to be believed, Windows 10 has been installed on over 200 million devices since its launch.

-Factory reset is a great way to fix many problems on your PC, but sometimes the reset process can get stuck.
-Speaking of a factory reset, here are some common issues that users reported:
+The factory reset feature allows you to save your data from deletion while retaining the same OS and license you had so far.
+Therefore, this is a great way to fix many problems on your PC, but sometimes the reset process can get stuck.

 - HP laptop, Dell, ASUS factory reset stuck – This issue can occur on various laptops, and if you encounter it, remove your laptop battery and insert it back again.

 - Resetting this PC stuck at 35 – The reset process can get stuck at any time, and if the reset is stuck, you might just have to wait for a couple of hours for the reset to finish.